 For example, Courtney Carver first became intentional about the food she was eating, which then led her into questioning her schedule and then eventually her possessions.

 I became more intentional about my health, which then led to being more intentional about the food I was eating.
-There’s so many ways minimalism can impact your life.
+There are so many ways minimalism can impact your life.

 What do you think holds people back on embarking on this journey towards intentionality?

-We live in a culture where we’re constantly being told to accumulate more and more.
-And the idea of purposefully owning less, is pretty foreign to most people.
+We live in a culture where we’re continually being told to accumulate more and more.
+And the idea of purposefully owning less is pretty foreign to most people.

 When I go speak on the topic to a room full of people, there are very few that disagree with me when it comes to minimalism.
 When you lay it out to them, most people can see the benefit of it and agree with it.
 It comes down to how a lot of people haven’t considered how intentionality and minimalism could benefit their lives.

-Then there’s another level where there’s people who hear about minimalism and want to embrace it but there are many obstacles that prevent them from getting started.
+Then there’s another level where there are people who hear about minimalism and want to embrace it, but there are many obstacles that prevent them from getting started.

 In a recent post, you mentioned that the question of, “Does this item spark joy?”, is the wrong question to be asking when decluttering.
 Would you mind elaborating on your stance?

-Beyond that, the problem I have with the surface of the question, is that I don’t believe any type of possession can spark true joy in your life.
+Beyond that, the problem I have with the surface of the question is that I don’t believe any possession can spark true joy in your life.
 I don’t think there’s any product that can at least bring lasting joy in life.

-I wanted to refrain the question a little bit.
-I don’t think the filter we should have concerning our possessions is, “Does it spark personal joy or happiness inside of me?” but the question we should be asking is “Does this item help me fulfil my purpose in life?”
-It’s a deeper question and it’s a harder question.
+I wanted to refrain from the question a little bit—as I don’t think the filter we should have concerning our possessions is, “Does it spark personal joy or happiness inside of me?” but the question we should be asking is “Does this item help me fulfil my purpose in life?”
+It’s a deeper question, and it’s a harder question.

 People can use minimalism to pursue whatever they want.
-And really its up to them to decide where they’re going to look for happiness and joy.
-I just think that the longest lasting fulfilment in life is when we can serve others and benefit the people around us.
+And really it’s up to them to decide where they’re going to look for happiness and joy.
+I think that the longest-lasting fulfilment in life is when we can serve others and benefit the people around us.
 And I think that’s the question we should be asking more.

-As you have taken on more projects professionally in the pursuit to serve others, how have you balanced and managed your commitments whilst maintaining a minimalist mindset?
+As you have taken on more projects professionally in the pursuit to serve others, how have you balanced and managed your commitments while maintaining a minimalist mindset?

 I think that we find management in getting very focused and intentional about our mission and what we want to do.